Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 If you buy ten shares of VT, that is acceptable.
 But most parents will not invest that much every month.
 You could decide to invest less regularly, but that is a bad option since investing often is better.

 The second way is to transfer funds from your main account.
-That way, you can do conversions for yourself and transfer some converted cash to your children’s accounts.
+That way, you can do conversions and transfer some converted cash to your children’s accounts.
 And then, you can buy shares from there.
 You will only pay about 0.35 USD per investment.

 Finally, you could simply transfer shares from your main portfolio into your children’s account.
-That way, you can buy shares for yourself and transfer some of these to the second account.
+That way, you can buy shares and transfer some of these to the second account.
 This is the cheapest way to do it.

 Even though it is not the optimal way, I will use the second option.
 I want to keep track of each operation in the children’s account to know how much I paid for shares.
 This technique will cost 0.35 USD in extra fees each month, but that is something I can live with.